changeworld/azure-docs.pl-pl/articles/sql-database/sql-database-connectivity-architecture.md

 ## <a name="next-steps"></a>Następne kroki

-- Aby uzyskać informacje na temat zmiany Azure SQL Database zasad połączenia dla serwera Azure SQL Database, zobacz Connection [-Policy](https://docs.microsoft.com/cli/azure/sql/server/conn-policy).
+- For information on how to change the Azure SQL Database connection policy for an Azure SQL Database server, see [conn-policy](https://docs.microsoft.com/cli/azure/sql/server/conn-policy).
-- Aby uzyskać informacje dotyczące zachowania Azure SQL Database połączenia dla klientów korzystających z ADO.NET 4,5 lub nowszej wersji, zobacz [porty wykraczające poza 1433 dla ADO.NET 4,5](sql-database-develop-direct-route-ports-adonet-v12.md).
+- For information about Azure SQL Database connection behavior for clients that use ADO.NET 4.5 or a later version, see [Ports beyond 1433 for ADO.NET 4.5](sql-database-develop-direct-route-ports-adonet-v12.md).
-- Ogólne informacje dotyczące opracowywania aplikacji można znaleźć w temacie [Omówienie tworzenia aplikacji SQL Database](sql-database-develop-overview.md).
+- For general application development overview information, see [SQL Database Application Development Overview](sql-database-develop-overview.md).